 It’s going to matter for the users who are reading your content, is it providing value?
 And then when you add structure to that content, is it going to provide value in that sense as well with structured data and linked open data and the other areas of our site that are also extremely important.

-One of the main things that you can do is focus on EAT, E-A-T, and it stands for expertise, authoritativeness and trustworthiness.
+One of the main things that you can do is focus on EAT, E-A-T, and it stands for expertise, authoritativeness, and trustworthiness.
 This is something that Lily Ray says in one of her really good guides.
 I found these very helpful.
 Google even links out to them and those links are below in the sources.
-It’s for all pages that have a beneficial purpose, the amount of expertise, authoritativeness and trustworthiness is important.
+It’s for all pages that have a beneficial purpose; the amount of expertise, authoritativeness, and trustworthiness is important.
 You have to consider the expertise of the creator of that main content.

-If the person creating your main content, isn’t an expert, you should question that.
+If the person creating your main content isn’t an expert, you should question that.
 That will be taken into account and that’s one piece of it all, but I think it starts there, right?
-Don’t hire out content or creators that don’t have an expertise in your field and think it’s going to be okay.
+Don’t hire out content or creators that don’t have expertise in your field and think it’s going to be okay.
 Take the time to make sure that your content is created by the most qualified person when it comes to those pieces of content that matter, those core site pages, those blogs that you want to use to drive traffic.
 Content again, for the sake of content, isn’t going to provide much value.

-And here's something that Ben Gomes VP of search at Google says, “You can view the raters guidelines as where they want the search algorithm to go.”
+Here’s something that Ben Gomes VP of search at Google says, “You can view the raters guidelines as where they want the search algorithm to go.”
 They use the raters guidelines for that.
 They kind of help shape where they’re taking the algorithm.
 They don’t fully tell us how the algorithm is ranking results, but they fundamentally show you what the algorithm should do.
-So a lot of times in the SEO community, people will say, “Well, the Google search raters guidelines, those are guidelines for people.
+A lot of times in the SEO community, people will say, “Well, the Google search raters guidelines, those are guidelines for people.
 The people who are doing the search rating to look into.”
 But the reality is we, as SEOs should look at this and say, “This is what they’re wanting the algorithm to do.”
 The algorithm is supposed to act as if it’s a search rater, where it’s giving you those best results and saying, “Yes, this is the best, best content.”

 It’s not just a computer.
-They want this computer program to deliver the best results, the way that a human being intended, those results to be shown.
+They want this computer program to deliver the best results, the way that a human being intended those results to be shown.
 These are important things to consider.
 If you’ve been impacted by this so far, one of the things you can do is start building out better content now.
-Increasing your expertise, your authoritativeness and trustworthiness in hopes that you can recover in the future.
+Increasing your expertise, your authoritativeness, and trustworthiness in hopes that you can recover in the future.
 If you’re seeing light fluctuation, not massive drops in traffic, but light fluctuation, don’t freak out.
 That’s expected to happen during times like this, where the algorithm is readjusting and realigning, and looking at providing those better results.
-If you continue to do it by the right rules of focusing on your end users and focusing on delivering the content that they need to succeed online.
-You will succeed as well.
+If you continue to do it by the right rules of focusing on your end users and focusing on delivering the content that they need to succeed online, you will succeed as well.